RimWorld

 My husband had been pleading with me to try RimWorld for years, but I could never get into it because the graphics didn't "click" for me.

-I kept watching him play in awe, asking all kind of questions and getting all kinds of answers.
+I kept watching him play in awe, asking all kinds of questions and getting all kinds of answers.
 I was amazed by how crazy his stories ended up being, ranging from “aww, I tamed two wolves and now they have babies, look!” to “a guy lost a leg in a raid so I captured the raider, took off his leg, gave it to the raider, then kept him locked up in the basement next to a corpse in a cage to have my vampire feed on him periodically all while drugging him up so he is constantly terrified”.
 That is… well, yeah.
 Something.

 I am in love with the endless possibilities this game has to offer.
 The fact that it was developed with modding in mind and the amount of extra workshop items that seamlessly integrate into the existing gameplay is truly amazing, and I can't believe it took me this long to discover that.
 It is truly one of those masterpieces, where you can tell the developer(s) very passionately put a piece of themselves into it - and I can only hope it wasn’t the “you can sew tentacles onto your prisoners” part.